bkryza/onedatarestfsspec/README.md

-# OnedataFSSpec
+# OnedataRESTFSSpec

-OnedataFSSpec is an fsspec filesystem implementation for Onedata, providing a unified interface for accessing Onedata spaces and files using the familiar fsspec API.
+OnedataRESTFSSpec is an fsspec filesystem implementation for Onedata, providing a unified interface for accessing Onedata spaces and files using the familiar fsspec API.

 ## Features